 7. Which American Jewish songwriter composed "Miriam’s Song," celebrating Miriam the prophet and the women who joined her in song and dance after crossing the Red Sea?

 c.
 Michelle Citrin

 8. Which cantor and star of the Yiddish theater composed his own show-stopping version of "Chad Gadyo," in which the title words are repeated over and over while the soloist improvises?

 1. D. "The Song of the Sea" is the first song to appear in the Bible, the first to mention God, and the first to use musical instruments (which are mentioned twice before, but not in use).
 Listen now.

 2. A. The Ladino version of "Echad Mi Yodea" includes the phrase “dos Moxe y Aron” (“two: Moses and Aaron”), which rhymes with the previous line “tres muestros padres son” (“three are our Patriarchs”).
 The text features Moses and Aaron, the two main heroes of the Passover story, rather than the two tablets of the Law.
-Listen to the Hebrew version or the Ladino version.
+Listen to the Hebrew version.

 3. B. In "Chad Gadya," the “one kid” has long been thought of as a metaphor for the Jewish people, and the other characters in the song as representing other nations besetting Israel during its long history.
 Listen now.

 4. D. Felix Mendelssohn (1809–47) created the oratorio "Elijah," first performed in English in 1846 (a German libretto followed soon thereafter).
 Although Mendelssohn’s distinguished grandfather Moses was a foremost Jewish philosopher in 18th-century Berlin, it is highly doubtful that Felix, a devout Christian, drew inspiration from Judaism.
 Listen now.